 [p237] The life of the plankton is intimately connected with an annual cycle of events that takes place within the sea, and this cycle is controlled and modified by the sunlight, storm, and temperature that is largely responsible for our own land harvests.
 Each year sees the same sequence of events, which will vary only in time and quantity of life produced.
 It happens beneath our eyes, almost without being seen, and can best be appreciated if we deal with the question as an annual cycle beginning in the spring.

 Spring.
 In spring time the sun begins to climb higher in the sky, giving more heat and light to the waters of the sea.
-In exactly the same way as this sunlight stirs into growth the plants of our fields, so does it stir into life the graph of plankton levels in winter, spring, summer and autumntiny plants of the sea.
+In exactly the same way as this sunlight stirs into growth the plants of our fields, so does it stir into life the tiny plants of the sea.

 It has been proved in a very clever piece of research by Dr. E. J. Allen that the amount of sunlight can have a "two-way" effect on our ultimate fish stocks.
 He found that in years when there was plentiful sunlight during February and March, the mackerel fishing in May around Penzance was always good.
 In years when sunlight was poor in these months, the mackerel fishery suffered during May.